California Pintos Online

 The California Pintos were a new member of the Little Ten Conference in December 1930 according to this article in the Jefferson City Post-Tribune dated December 12, 1930.

 Formation of the Tri-County Conference

-The Tri-County conference was created in the 1920s with teams from Moniteau, Morgan and Miller Counties including California, Tipton, Versailles and Eldon as members.
+The Tri-County conference was created about 1932 with teams from Moniteau, Morgan and Miller Counties including California, Tipton, Versailles and Eldon as members according to this 1934 Jefferson City Post-Tribune article.
 There were probably more schools that cycled through as members prior to 1966 but have not yet been discovered.

 Conference members through the years:

 Blair Oaks -- 1976-Present